SonarSource/sonar-loc-count/PowerShell/README.md

 ```
 ### [github.com](https://github.com):

 Counts lines of code from a GitHub.com organization.
 Requires to pass username, [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and the organization.
-The token must have repo scope.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.
+The token must have repo scope.
+The script generates a report that lists the count per repository (File : ***OrgName.file***), as well as a report that lists the count by language (File : ***OrgName.lang***).

 ```
 <github_com.ps1> <token> <organization> <PATH for cloc binary>